College of Architecture and the Built Environment

 The College draws from the academic context, location and professional orientation of the University in pursuing its mission.
 Eight different career options are offered in an intimate collegiate setting and cooperative faculty/student-learning environment.
 The College encourages interdisciplinary and collaborative work in all the professionally related degree programs.

-The College of Architecture and the Built Environment requires the purchase of a laptop computer and a specific software bundle of graphic/modeling/simulation, and/or productivity tools for the first year of each program: Bachelor of Architecture, Bachelor of Science in Construction Management, Bachelor of Science in Architectural Studies, Bachelor of Science in Interior Design, Bachelor of Landscape Architecture, Master of Science in Sustainable Design, Master of Science in Architecture, Master of Science in Construction Management, Master of Science in Interior Architecture, and Master of Science in Geodesign.
+The College of Architecture and the Built Environment requires the purchase of a laptop computer and a specific software bundle of graphic/modeling/simulation, and/or productivity tools for each year of each program: Bachelor of Architecture, Bachelor of Science in Construction Management, Bachelor of Science in Architectural Studies, Bachelor of Science in Interior Design, Bachelor of Landscape Architecture, Master of Science in Sustainable Design, Master of Architecture, Master of Science in Architecture, Master of Science in Construction Management, Master of Science in Interior Architecture, and Master of Science in Geodesign.
 The University bookstore makes every effort to offer the lowest possible prices of the required software for coursework.

 Throughout the course of studies, laptop and software requirements may change due to software and hardware updates, and it is the student’s responsibility to keep hardware and software requirements up to date.